Grant Awards & Funded Projects

 Texas Organization of Baccalaureate and Graduate Nursing Education Excellence in Teaching Research Grant 2023-2024 – Dr. Courtney Brandt (Project director) & Chloe Silcox (Co-director)

-Dr. Brandt and Ms. Silcox at the Baylor University Louise Herrington School of Nursing (LHSON) received $2,000.00 grant from the Texas Organization of Baccalaureate and Graduate Nursing Education (TOBGNE) Excellence in Teaching Research Grant.
-Project title: “Equipping New Nurses to Navigate End-of-Life Scenarios Alongside their Patients.”
-This grant provided funding to the use of innovative teaching strategies that allow students to engage directly in the death and dying process need to be integrated into pre-licensure curricula.
+Dr. Brandt and Ms. Silcox received funding from the Texas Organization of Baccalaureate and Graduate Nursing Education (TOBGNE) Excellence in Teaching Research Grant in the amount of $2,000.00 to support their project titled, “Equipping New Nurses to Navigate End-of-Life Scenarios Alongside their Patients.”
+The aim of this project was to develop and implement innovative teaching strategies that allow students to engage directly in the death and dying process need to be integrated into pre-licensure curricula.

-Southern Nursing Research Society 2023-2024 & Baylor University LHSON Dean’s Grant – Dr. Angelina Nguyen (Principal investigator) PI & Dr. Weiming Ke (Co-investigator)
+Southern Nursing Research Society 2023-2024 & Baylor University Louise Herrington School of Nursing Dean’s Grant - Dr. Angelina Nguyen (Principal investigator) & Dr. Weiming Ke (Co-investigator)

-Dr. Nguyen and Dr. Ke received a $7,500 grant from the Southern Nursing Research Society on their project titled, "Psychosocial Phenotyping of Vietnamese Americans - Tâm Lý Xã Hội của Người Mỹ Gốc Việt."
+Dr. Nguyen and Dr. Ke received a $7,500.00 grant from the Southern Nursing Research Society in 2023.
 The purpose of this study was to construct a Vietnamese survey set that would enable psychosocial phenotype categorization for Vietnamese Americans with or at risk for type 2 diabetes.
-Dr. Nguyen received an additional $3,850 Dean’s grant from the Baylor University Louise Herrington School of Nursing to expand this project to include additional surveys completed in English, allowing the identification of the major psychosocial phenotypes of this larger collective sample.
-The findings from this research addresses these prioritized research areas from the NINR: (1) population health with the selection of standardized surveys; (2) prevention/health promotion by identifying health needs of Vietnamese Americans; (3) social determinants of health are a domain of interest in this study; and (4) health equity through the precision health interventions which will be developed with psychosocial phenotyping.
-The PI of this project was Dr. Lina Nguyen.
-Dr. Weiming Ke was a CO-I. Collaborators on this project include Dr. Miyong T. Kim from University of Texas at Austin, and Dr. Tam H. Nguyen and Dr. Christopher Lee from Boston College.
+Dr. Nguyen received an additional $3,850.00 intramural grant to expand this project to include additional surveys completed in English, allowing the identification of the major psychosocial phenotypes of this larger collective sample.
+Collaborators on this project include Dr. Miyong T. Kim from University of Texas at Austin, Dr. Tam H. Nguyen and Dr. Christopher Lee from Boston College.

 For additional information, contact Dr. Lina Nguyen at Angelina_Nguyen@baylor.edu

-Dr. Nguyen’s project titled, “Diabetes Prevalence, Risk Factors, and Care in Vietnamese Americans of Texas: Data from the 2015 – 2019 Behavioral Risk Factors Surveillance System (BRFSS)”, was funded $5,000 in 2021 through the Baylor University’s URSA Program.
+Dr. Nguyen’s project titled, “Diabetes Prevalence, Risk Factors, and Care in Vietnamese Americans of Texas: Data from the 2015 – 2019 Behavioral Risk Factors Surveillance System (BRFSS)”, was funded $5,000.00 in 2021 through the Baylor University’s URSA Program.
 In collaboration with undergraduate nursing students, a secondary analysis of aggregated BRFSS data was conducted to examine health status and unmet needs among Asian American/Pacific Islanders with diabetes.
-Dr. Nguyen and Ms. Thy Khong (student) were Co-PIs on this project.
+Dr. Nguyen and Ms. Thy Khong were Co-PIs on this project.
 Collaborators on this project include Dr. Weiming Ke from Baylor University and Dr. Miyong T. Kim from the University of Texas at Austin.

 For additional information, contact Dr. Lina Nguyen at Angelina_Nguyen@baylor.edu